ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

           (i.e., the list of timeslots and the TPN) used by the ODU2 connection over that link.

+   Since there is not enough information about which client traffic should be steered to the OTN Tunnel, the ODU2 (Head Segment) Tunnel is setup with the administrative auto state, as defined in
+   {{TE-TUNNEL}}.

    {{json-mpi1-odu2-tnl}}
    provides the detailed JSON code ("mpi1-odu2-tunnel- config.json") describing how the setup of this ODU2 (Head Segment)